1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 Solutions:

-- Conduct a comprehensive lease inventory across all departments
+- Conduct a comprehensive lease inventory across all departments at least annually

 - Review vendor contracts for embedded lease arrangements